 For further information about the programme or other enquiries, please email us at email@example.com.

-Applicants must have 280-300 UCAS points and have a demonstrable interest in an area of Theatre Production.
+Applicants must have 280-300 UCAS points and be able to show a demonstrable interest in an area of Theatre Production.

-Production and / or technical careers either in theatre or the wider entertainment industry:
+Production and/or technical careers, either in theatre or the wider entertainment industry, include:

 - Lighting Design